jthies/phist/README.md

   module add cmake openmpi

-As a start, use the fortran kernel lib without TPLs:
+As a start, use the builtin kernel lib without TPLs:

   cd build/
-  cmake -DPHIST_KERNEL_LIB=fortran ..
+  cmake -DPHIST_KERNEL_LIB=builtin ..

 Available targets for building just a certain component (libraries, drivers, or tests) are